Tyelab/AlphaClass/README.md

 ## To add
-- license
-- citation: please reference Caroline's paper and Aneesh Bal contributions as primary author.
+- citation: [COMING SOON] please reference Caroline's paper and Aneesh Bal contributions as primary author.
-- reference ultralytics too?
+- reference ultralytics yolov4 too?
-- add link to demo dataset and add notes on using demo dataset to get started.
+- Demo: add link to demo dataset; add notes on using demo dataset to get started.